H.R. 3277: Ensuring Lasting Smiles Act

 1

-Health plans would have to cover inpatient and outpatient care for congenital anomalies or birth defects that mainly affect the eyes, ears, teeth, mouth, or jaw.
+Group and individual health plans would have to cover inpatient and outpatient treatment for congenital anomalies or birth defects that primarily affect the eyes, ears, teeth, mouth, or jaw, when the treating physician determines the care is medically necessary.

 2